Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

-The scale is diffusive in the subcritical regime and is superdiffusive elsewhere.
-While the scales in different regimes are different, the scale $\sigma_n$ used for the case $p=p_c$ and unbounded $\{v_n\}$ is applicable in all cases.
-The scale $\sigma_n$ is further simplified in certain cases.
-Interestingly, the limiting covariance kernel obtained under scaling by $\sigma_n$ shows left continuity in $p$ at $p_c$, when $\{v_n\}$ is unbounded.
-See the discussion in Remark~\ref{rem: scales}.
+For the SRRW-RVM, the scale is diffusive in the subcritical regime and is superdiffusive elsewhere.
+While the scales in different regimes are different, the scale $\sigma_n$ used in all cases.
+The scale $\sigma_n$ can be further simplified in certain cases.
+Interestingly, the limiting covariance kernel, as well as the limiting process, obtained under scaling by $\sigma_n$ shows left continuity in $p$ at $p_c$, when $\{v_n\}$ is unbounded.
+See the discussion in Remark~\ref{rem: scales}, as well as Proposition~\ref{prop: tightness for G at crit}.